amritkochar/GTMind/README.md

 SEARCH_API_KEY="serp_•••"
 ```

 These keys are required for the application to function properly.
+Please do not commit these keys to Github.

 #### Start the Application